NickBraeckman/CommandPattern/README.md

-# CommandPattern
+# Design Patterns
-Two examples to clarify the command pattern (in Dutch)
+Examples to clarify the command pattern (in Dutch and English)